 Fatigue is a major factor.
 Sleep schedules are altered.
 Circadian rhythms (your body’s natural sleep cycle) are impacted.
 According to the AAA Foundation for Traffic Safety, people who sleep six to seven hours a night are twice as likely to be involved in a fatal crash.

 Vigilance is critical.
-Plan ahead with your own sleep schedule, so you can be alert and avoid fatigue.
+Plan ahead with your own sleep schedule, so you can stay alert while driving and avoid fatigue.
 At Schneider, our core value “Safety First and Always” applies 24/7/365, but drivers need to be particularly aware of the motorists around them still adjusting to DST.

-Pay close attention to your trip planning.
+Use trip planning best practices.
 Take note of the electronic logging information above.
 Double-check your pickup and delivery times, Estimated Times of Arrival (ETAs) and Next Available Times (NATs).

 It’s just one hour, but it’s still important to plan accordingly!
 Drive safe!